 All of this will depend on your own personality, and you might ask yourself: What did I grow up doing and seeing?
 What do others say I am good at?
 And what can I talk about, at length, to anyone who might listen?

 You may conceive of each zone as having necessary energy inputs and outputs.
 As a ‘human system’, your inputs would optimally include fresh and healthy food, clean air to breathe, water, shelter, and fulfilling relationships with other people.

-You can also see the importance of outputs, in which it is healthy to breathe out carbon dioxide, to exercise and burn calories, and to produce creative, useful work that you feel proud of and over which you can exercise autonomy, purpose, and mastery, which are three research-proven ingredients to successful work.
+You can also see the importance of outputs, in which it is healthy to breathe out carbon dioxide, to exercise and burn calories, and to produce creative, useful work that you feel proud of and over which you can exercise autonomy, purpose, and mastery.

 Zone 0 refers to the residence, workplace, or conceptual starting point of the site being designed.
 If you are designing a homestead property, your zone 0 would be your farm-house or cabin.

 Conceptually, this thinking could just as well apply to a large city by calling its City Hall “Zone 0”.
 One might simply conceive of Zone 0 as the ‘center of action’, or where you might tend to spend most of your time by default.

 Zone 0 structures tend to house human beings, their immediate family, and any pets they may have.

 Necessary functions of Zone 0 appear to resemble the rooms of a house, including a place to:

 - sleep restfully,

 - complete office work,